- Fee to access spa facilities

 To sin hard in the City of Sin, this is your place

 Arguably even more so than the Palms, Hard Rock is one of the most unapologetically hedonistic hotels in Las Vegas.
 It's a place where wanna-be rock stars and, well, real rock stars can come to party, gamble, and trash their hotel rooms (of course doing so will cost you, or your record company, a fortune).

-The Hard Rock occupies 16.7 acres just outside the Strip on the less popular four-lane highway called Paradise Road, which is mostly filled with strip malls, fast food joints, and plenty of traffic.
+The Hard Rock occupies 16.7 acres just outside the Strip on the less popular four-lane highway called Paradise Road, which is mostly filled with strip malls, fast food joints, and traffic.
 There are popular restaurants within a five- to 15-minute walk of the hotel, such as a P.F.
 Chang's and a number of steakhouses -- Del Frisco's, Ruth's Chris, Gordon Biersch, and Morton's.
 In addition, there's a CVS pharmacy across the street (a three-minute walk from the hotel).
 But if you choose to walk, know that you're probably going to be the only person on the sidewalk.